ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

   \ILIAS\UI\Collection.
 * Every interface describing a UI component MUST be located in the namespace
   \ILIAS\UI\Component or a subnamespace thereof.
+* Per interface to a UI component, there MUST be exactly one factory interface declaring to return instances of the interface type.

 ### Implementations of Factories